Sunday's Best

 Sunday's Best was an American emo band formed in 1997.
+It dissolved in 2003.

 History

-The band's start came at KXLU, Loyola Marymount University's famous college radio station, where guitarist Ian Moreno, singer/bassist Ed Reyes, and drummer Tom Ackerman (formerly of Skiploader) all worked at in the late 1990s.
+The band's start came at KXLU, Loyola Marymount University's college radio station, where guitarist Ian Moreno, singer/bassist Ed Reyes, and drummer Tom Ackerman (formerly of Skiploader) all worked at in the late 1990s.
 Moreno and Reyes started the band with singer/guitarist Pedro Benito, a friend of Reyes's, and recorded the band's first 7" single in 1998, before recruiting Ackerman to play drums.
 In 1999, they put out their first EP, the seven-song Where You Are Now, and in 2000, they followed with their first LP, Poised to Break, on Polyvinyl.
-In 2002, their second album The Californian appeared, showcasing the group's cleanest pop sound yet.
-The band slowly parted ways over the next few years, though frontman Ed Reyes and guitarist Ian Moreno have since started a new band, The Little Ones.
-Benito plays in The Jealous Sound while James Tweedy played in The Bronx.
+In 2002 they released their second album, The Californian.
+The band slowly parted ways over the next few years.
+Frontman Ed Reyes and guitarist Ian Moreno started a new band, The Little Ones.
+Benito went on to play in The Jealous Sound while James Tweedy played in The Bronx.
 Tom Ackerman joined Post-Hardcore band, The Kite-Eating Tree.

 Song usage in the media

-Sunday's Best has appeared frequently in the Amped series of games, which were released on the Xbox.
-The songs featured include "Don't Let it Fade" and "Our Left Coast Ambitions," and are believed by fans of the band to "add new highs" to the gameplay.
-"Brave, but Brittle..." was featured in the Xbox game Amped 2.
-The song "Without Meaning" appears in the film Waiting... and many other tracks have appeared on the short-lived animated television shows Clone High and Undergrads.
-Sunday's Best have also been heard during Fox show The Loop, during the episode "Bear Drop Soup".
-The song featured in that episode is "Indian Summer".
-In the popular Gilmore Girls series, "Saccharine" can be heard playing in the background of a party in the episode Keg!Max! from season three.
+Sunday's Best appeared in the Amped series of games.
+The songs featured include "Don't Let it Fade" and "Our Left Coast Ambitions".
+"Brave, but Brittle..." was featured in Amped 2.
+The song "Without Meaning" appears in the film Waiting... and other tracks have appeared on the short-lived animated television shows Clone High and Undergrads.
+The band's song "Indian Summer" was used on Fox show The Loop during the episode "Bear Drop Soup".
+In Gilmore Girls series, "Saccharine" can be heard playing in the background of a party in the episode "Keg!
+Max!".